VikiPicky/My-Journal/README.md

 The following technologies were used in the development of this application:

-JSP, CSS, HTML, Java, patterns, MySQL, Git
+C#, ASP .NET and MySQL, Git

 Next Steps N/A